fmeschia/ioptron-ieqxx-pro-wifi-bridge/README.md

 An ESP8266 and [esp-link](https://github.com/jeelabs/esp-link)-based Wi-Fi to RS-232 bridge to allow TCP wireless control of an iOptron iEQ Pro mount (tested on iEQ45 Pro, should also work on iEQ30 Pro).

+[Here](https://www.youtube.com/watch?v=_uhQ0Lzc3-E) you can find a video of the operation an iEQ45 Pro mount with this circuit and the commercial Sky Safari app.

 ##Features
 * Uses an inexpensive ESP8266 ESP-01 module